Three Considerations in Using CSS Frameworks in 2021

 Back when websites were just static web pages, server-side rendering (SSR) was the way to get your static HTML pages to display in the browser.
-But with the rise of advanced single page applications as websites and popular Javascript frontend frameworks such as React, client-side rendering (CSR) took over and became the new norm.
+But with the rise of advanced single-page applications as websites and popular Javascript frontend frameworks such as React, client-side rendering (CSR) took over and became the new norm.

-Have you ever visited a website, maybe under some spotty internet connection, only to be welcomed with a white screen, loading all the content, and then the page being rendered a few seconds later?
+Have you ever visited a website, maybe under some spotty internet connection, only to be welcomed with a white screen, loading all the content, and then the web page being rendered a few seconds later?
 This is what can happen with client-side rendering.

 CSR uses Javascript in the browser, rather than the server, to render the page’s content.
 This means that the server sends over the HTML document containing the bare minimum--just a script tag or two that link to the Javascript bundle and perhaps the client-side Javascript library.
 With React, that would usually look something like this: